lamberta/devkit-doc/api/ui/widget/listview.md

 #### Cell selection

-The `CellView` handles all select functions, there are however two functions which have to be implemented to update the view when the cell is selected or deselected, these are `_onSelect` and `_onDeselect`.
+The `CellView` handles most selection logic internally.
+There are however two functions which have to be implemented to update the view when the cell is selected or deselected; `_onSelect` and `_onDeselect`.

 ~~~
-this._onSelect = function () { // Called when the cell is selected
+this._onSelect = function () {
+	// Called when the cell is selected
 	// Change something in the cell like the color, text, etc...
 };

 this._onDeselect = function () {
+	// Called when the cell is deselected
 	// Change something in the cell like the color, text, etc...
 };
 ~~~

 #### Creating cells

-Cells should only be created in the `getCell` function in the `ListView`.
-When the `ListView` needs a new cell then this function is called.
-Adding and removing cells not using `getCell` will lead to strange behavior!
+Cells should only be created in the `getCell` function, which is invoked by `ListView` whenever it needs a new cell.
+Adding and removing cells from the list manually will lead to strange behavior!

 ~~~
 import ui.widget.CellView as CellView;